Four Phase Plan

 - What activities did you participate in and which classes did you take this year?
 What did you like and not like about them?

 - What is the most important thing you learned about yourself this year?

 - What new things would you like to do or try in the upcoming semester?

 As a sophomore you get to declare your major and further cultivate your community on campus.

-- Participate in leadership opportunities by expanding your involvement--tutor through the ARC in a subject with which you're familiar, apply to be an RA or SA, lead OP trips/Scrambles, manage a club's budget, apply to lead a community service program, etc.
+- Participate in leadership opportunities by expanding your involvement -- tutor through the ARC in a subject with which you're familiar, apply to be an RA or SA, lead an OP trips or Scramble, manage a club's budget, apply to lead a community service program, etc.